This article aims to provide you with comprehensive information on implementing Users in your Knack app and effectively managing them.

-When you add a login to a page you can specify which roles can have permission to access that page.
+When you add a login to a page, you can specify which roles can have permission to access that page:

-Add User Logins
+Adding User Logins

 To add a login, go to the Pages section of the Builder, then select the page you want to protect with a login.
-Click on the "..." more options icon and then select "Require a login".
+Click on the icon next to the page's name, and then select "Require a login".

 A special login page will be created containing a single login view.
 That login view controls the settings for the login and any user registration options.

-Click here for more on managing logins and registrations.
+Tip: Click here for more on managing logins and registrations.

-Limit Records to the Logged-in User
+Limiting Records to the Logged-in User

 Another key feature is building your app so that each user can log in and only access their own records.